angular/angular/aio/content/guide/template-reference-variables.md

 In the previous example, `phone` refers to the phone number `<input>`.
 The button's click handler passes the `<input>` value to the component's `callPhone()` method.

-The `NgForm` directive demonstrates getting a reference to a different value by referencing a directive's `exportAs` name.
+The `NgForm` directive is applied by Angular on `<form>` elements.
+This example demonstrates getting a reference to a different value by referencing a directive's `exportAs` name.
-(Worth noting that `NgForm` directive gets silently applied by Angular on every `<form>` element unless one among `NoNgForm` and `FormGroup` is already set).

 <code-example header="src/app/hero-form.component.html" path="template-reference-variables/src/app/app.component.html" region="ngForm"></code-example>